Hey! My name is Steven and I am a 1st year PhD student at Prof. Dr. Weidlich's working group at Humboldt University of Berlin.

-My research focuses on:
+My research focuses on the intersection of:

 • Event stream processing, e.g., {approximate, distributed} complex event processing